rgcr/m-cli/Readme.md

 #### Keyboard:
 ```
     Usage:
       m keyboard accentedpress    [ YES | NO ]                # Whether to enable press and hold to show accented characters
       m keyboard spellchecking    [ YES | NO ]                # Whether to enable spell check indication (red squiggly lines)
       m keyboard textsubstitution [ YES | NO ]                # Whether to substitute quotes, dashes, spelling corrections, etc automatically
       m keyboard usefunctionkeys  [ YES | NO ]                # Whether to use F1 function keys or alternate function keys (brightness, etc)
       m keyboard inputfieldaccess [                           # Specify which input fields can be tabbed through
                                     basic              |
                                     allexceptdropdowns |
                                     all
                                   ]
       m keyboard autodim          [ YES | NO ]                # Whether to automatically dim the keyboard brightness when idle
       m keyboard autodimdelay     x                           # How long to wait before dimming the keyboard brightness
       m keyboard keyrepeatrate    x                           # How quickly a held key repeats
       m keyboard keyrepeatdelay   x.x                         # How long a key needs to be held before repeating
+      m keyboard toggleshortcut   [ ON | OFF ] <shortcut_id>  # Toggle a shortcut by its ID either on or off
 ```

 #### Launchpad: